Home - Coinspect Security

 We publish Wallet Security Rankings through structured testing rounds conducted at least twice per year.
 Each round evaluates selected wallet versions against thousands of security checks, followed by a rigorous pair-review process to verify results.

-However, ahead of the third edition, we chose to release preliminary results prior to Devcon, before all double-checks were fully finalized.
-This change in our release workflow highlighted the need for a public Changelog to clearly document subsequent adjustments.
-The new Changelog provides a transparent record of these changes, explaining why rankings may change even when wallet versions do not.
+Ahead of the third edition, we chose to release preliminary results prior to Devcon, before all double-checks were fully finalized.
+This highlighted the need for a public Changelog to clearly document subsequent adjustments.
+The Changelog provides a transparent record explaining why rankings may change even when wallet versions do not.